Follow-Up Tests

 Introduction

-SIMPER is intended for comparisons among levels of a categorical variable, where the response matrix is expressed as a distance matrix, particularly the Bray-Curtis dissimilarity measure.
+SIMPER is intended for comparisons among levels of a categorical variable, where the response matrix is expressed using the Bray-Curtis dissimilarity measure.

 We will illustrate it using our oak example, and comparing compositions between the three levels of our Grazing factor.
 See the beginning of this section for details about how to create these objects.